9 Best Cocktails Bars in Mexico City

 Bar Las Brujas

-Located on the ground level of the historic and unusual building, Casa des las Brujas (aka House of Witches), the women-led cocktail bar plays on this concept with witchcraft/shamanism themes and unconventional herbal ingredients.
+Located on the ground level of a historic and unusual building named Casa de las Brujas (aka House of Witches), the women-led cocktail bar plays on this concept with witchcraft/shamanism themes and unconventional herbal ingredients.
 They also name their unique concoctions after prominent Latin American women activists.
-Brujas is a hip space to hang out with its buzzing atmosphere and amber lighting.
-Reserve your table online.

 Location: La Casa de Las Brujas, Roma Norte